A Statistical Learning Approach to Modal Regression: Introduction

 \subsection{Modal Regression}

-Modal regression approaches the regression function $f^\star$ by regressing towards the \textit{conditional mode function}.
+Modal regression approaches the unknown truth $f^\star$ by regressing towards the \textit{conditional mode function}.
 For a set of observations, the mode is the value that appears most frequently.
 While for a continuous random variable, the mode is the value at which its density function attains its peak value.
-The conditional mode function is denoted pointwisely as the mode of the conditional density of the independent variable conditioned on the dependent variable.
+The conditional mode function is denoted pointwisely as the mode of the conditional density of the dependent variable conditioned on the independent variable.

-Previously proposed in \cite{sager1982maximum,collomb1987note} and studied in, e.g., \cite{lee1989mode,lee1993quadratic}, it is shown that one of the most appealing features of modal regression lies in its robustness to outliers, heavy-tailed noise, skewed conditional distributions, and skewed noise distributions.
+Previously proposed in \cite{sager1982maximum,collomb1987note} and studied in, e.g., \cite{lee1989mode,lee1993quadratic}, it is shown that one of the most appealing features of modal regression lies in its robustness to outliers, heavy-tailed noise, and skewed noise.
 Moreover, regression towards the conditional mode in some cases can be a better option when predicting the trends of observations.
 This is also the case in some real-world applications, as illustrated in \cite{matzner1998nonparametric,einbeck2006modelling,yu2014fast}.
-However, it seems to us that not enough attention has been attracted to the theory and applications of modal regression, especially in the statistical learning literature.
+However, it seems to us that so far not enough attention has been given to the theory and applications of modal regression, especially in the statistical learning literature.
 As yet another regression protocol, the above-mentioned merits of modal regression suggest that it deserves far more attention than it has received, especially in the big data era today.
 This motivates our study on modal regression in this paper.